Holiday inspiration currently loading...

 Return home – Edinburgh is within 90 minutes’ drive.

-Start in Edinburgh then tours through the Highlands to Speyside, then to the west coast and finally the Trossachs, Scotland’s lakeland.
+Start in Edinburgh then tours through the Highlands to the Cairngorms, then to the west coast and finally the Trossachs, Scotland’s lakeland.

 Prices for this self-drive holiday are based on two people sharing a room for seven nights, with five on a bed & breakfast basis and two in an aparthotel in Edinburgh where breakfast supplies are included.